alexhagiopol/cracking-the-coding-interview/README.md

     make test_coverage

 ### Contributing
-I definitely need help on this project.
-The project has become very time consuming because each solution is living code that actually gets executed.
-Thus, each solution needs its own small dataset and infrastructure in order to be tested.
+The goal of this project is to write a tested Python and C++ solution for every problem in the 6th edition of the textbook.
-As a result, just writing the test for a problem is often harder than solving the problem itself.
-The goal for this repository is to have a "living" solution for each problem in the book.
+I definitely need help!
 PRs are of course very welcome.
+The work has become quite time consuming because each solution is *living* code that actually gets executed.
+Thus, each solution needs its own small dataset and infrastructure in order to be tested.
+Just writing the test for a problem is often harder than solving the problem itself.
 Here are some ways you can help:

 0. Fixing mistakes.
 1. Solving unsolved problems in either language (see the completion progress table below).